Idvor

 Idvor (Идвор) is a village in northern Serbia.
 It is located in the Kovačica municipality, South Banat District, Vojvodina province.
 The village has a Serb ethnic majority (93.98%) and its population numbers 1,198 people (2002 census).

 Name

 In Serbian, the village is known as Idvor (Идвор), in German as Idwor, and in Hungarian as Torontáludvar.
 The town's name originates from Hyd Var, which means "Guard near border crossing" in Hungarian.

 Geography

-It is situated near the Tamiš river in the Banat region of Serbia.
+Idvor is situated near the Tamiš river, 35km from Zrenjanin and 43km from Pančevo, in the Banat region of Serbia.

 History

 During Ottoman rule (in 1660/66), Idvor was populated by ethnic Serbs.
-Another wave of Serbs came to the town near the end of the 17th century during the second of the Great Migrations, led by Arsenije IV Jovanović Šakabenta.
-Until 1795, the village was situated at location known as "Staro selo", and in that year it was moved to its current position.
+Another wave of Serbs came to the town near the end of the 17th century during the Great Migrations, led by Arsenije III Crnojević.
+The Serbs arrived from Patriarchate of Peć region to serve as guardians of the Austrian military frontier against the Ottomans.
+Until 1795 the village was situated at location known as "Staro selo", and in that year it was moved to its current position to take advantage of a more favorable terrain.

+The Serbian Orthodox Church in Idvor was built in 1803, with additions of clock, bells, and improvements to the tower over following decades.
+The iconostasis was installed in 1871 and painted by Stevan Todorović during 1876-1879.